Please see our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 Proxy purchase of tobacco & nicotine inhaling products

 It is the buyer and not the trader who commits an offence under these circumstances.
 However, be aware of young people loitering outside your premises; they may ask adult customers to buy tobacco, cigarette papers or nicotine inhaling products for them.
-You may wish to refuse such sales.
+It is adviseable to refuse such sales.

 Is it legal to sell single cigarettes?